-How does the 1973 differ from a full band compressor?
 In essence, the 1973 comprises a set of crossover filters that splits the audio signal into three frequency bands, each split signal then passes through its own compressor and is independently adjusted, after which the signals are recombined and the final Wet/Dry mix and levels can be adjusted.
 The advantage is that one band's compression has no affect on the others.

-What's so good about a three band compressor anyway?
 The 1973 can pull off amazing feats that a single-band compressor could never accomplish.
 For example, it can easily prevent an acoustic guitar, cello, or double bass from sounding boomy on low notes without thinning the highs.

 Are you recording a vocal track that sounds too shrill?
 The timbre can easily be altered without eliminating detail and clarity.
 Adding heavier compression in the bass band can add to the thickness and richness of the voice, in the mid band raspiness is controlled, whilst compression to the high band can give sizzle and definition to an otherwise bland voice.
 In addition, sibilance can easily be tamed.

 In a mastering situation, having independent control over each band can resolve a problem mix, pulling out individual instruments, brightening the brilliance/air or making the bottom end of a mix sound huge while simultaneously avoiding "pumping" or "breathing" artifacts and increasing headroom.